-I drink diet soda and because it helps me lean out.
-It curbs my hunger, tastes better than water, and helps me save calories.
+I drink diet soda because it helps me lean out.
+It curbs my hunger, tastes better than water, and saves me calories.

-It brings progress, that’s why I drink it.
+It brings me progress, that’s why I drink it.

 But not everything you put in your body improves your life.